Juicing vs Eating – Is juicing better than eating?

 Now that’s only if it’s proper 100% juice, cheap store-bought juice with lots of added sugar, of course, isn’t that great, but we like making our own juice right?

 But if you’re worried at all about taking in too much sugar from juicing then stick to vegetables, they have fewer calories, less sugar and you can improve the taste with a knob of ginger and a quarter of a lemon.
 These work great with green juice to mask the bitterness leaving you with a tasty juice.
-Maybe not as tasty as a glass of orange and apple juice but it’s really good for you so you’ve got to go with it.
+Maybe not as tasty as a glass of orange juice or apple juice but it’s really good for you so you’ve got to go with it.

 Raw vs Cooked Vegetables